What Is a Tagline Plus 50 Inspiring Examples

 Differentiation

-Your tagline can also help differentiate your brand from the competition by highlighting its unique selling point and personality.
+Your tagline can also help differentiate your brand from the competition by emphasising the brand’s unique selling point and personality.
 It’s an opportunity to say, “Hey, we’re different, and here’s why.”

 For Audi, this means positioning itself as the go-to brand for technologically advanced cars.